amitmse/in_Python_/Boosting/README.md

 					λ  is a regularisation parameter
 		For classifier = (sum of residuals squared) / [ pr(1-pr) + λ ]
 					pr  is probability

+		Feature importance scores:
+    			- Gain: Average loss reduction gained when using a feature for splitting.
+    			- Cover: The number of times a feature is used to split data across trees weighted by training data points.
+    			- Weight: Total number of times a feature is used to split data across all trees.

 	- Loss Functions
 		- Logistic Loss: Commonly employed in binary classification problems.
 It calculates the likelihood of